t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## Security building blocks {#sec3-2}

 Security is a key requirement in the IoT due to several reasons.
 First, an IoT systems enable very specific applications in which users are involved.
-A broken IoT system means that the privacy and safety of the users is endagered, this is key requirement in application ares such as critial infrastructure or healthcare.
-Second, a compromised IoT system means that an attacker altered the functionality of the devices of a given manufacturer, this not only affects the manufacturer brand image in a negative way but can also leak information that is very valuable for the manufacturer, such as propietary algorithms.
-Third, the impact of attacking the IoT goes beyond a specific device or isolated systems since compromised IoT systems can be misused at scale, e.g., performing a DDoD attack that limits the availability of the compromised system or even other IT networks.
+A broken IoT system means that the privacy and safety of the users is endangered, this is key requirement in application ares such as critical infrastructure or health care.
+Second, a compromised IoT system means that an attacker altered the functionality of the devices of a given manufacturer, this not only affects the manufacturer brand image in a negative way but can also leak information that is very valuable for the manufacturer, such as proprietary algorithms.
+Third, the impact of attacking the IoT goes beyond a specific device or isolated systems since compromised IoT systems can be misused at scale, e.g., performing a Distribute Denial of Service (DDoS) attack that limits the availability of the compromised system or even other IT networks.
 The fact that many IoT systems rely on standard IP protocols allows for easier system integration increasing the value of the realized use cases, but this also makes standard attacks applicable to a wide number of devices deployed in multiple systems.
 This results in new requirements regarding the implementation of security.

 The term security subsumes a wide range of primitives, protocols, and procedures.
 In the first place, it includes to the basic provision of security services including confidentiality, authentication, integrity, authorization, non-repudiation, and availability, and some augmented services, such as duplicate detection and detection of stale packets (timeliness).
 These security services can be implemented by a combination of cryptographic mechanisms, such as block ciphers, hash functions, or signature algorithms, and non-cryptographic mechanisms, which implement authorization and other security policy enforcement aspects.
 For each of the cryptographic mechanisms, a solid key management infrastructure is fundamental to handling the required cryptographic keys, whereas for security policy enforcement, one needs to properly codify authorizations as a function of device roles and a security policy engine that implements these authorization checks and that can implement changes hereto throughout the system's lifecycle.

 In the particular context of the IoT, security must not only focus on the required security services, but also pay special attention to how these are realized in the overall system and how the security functionalities are executed.
 To this end, we consider five mayor "building blocks" to analyze and classify security aspects in the IoT:

 1. The IoT security architecture: refers to the system elements involved in the management of the security relationships between things and the way these security interactions are handled (e.g., centralized or distributed) during the lifecycle of a thing.
 For instance, a smart home could rely on a centralized key distribution center in charge of managing cryptographic keys, devices & users, access control and privacy policies.